klange/toaruos/README.md

 ToaruOS 1.0 was released in January, 2017, and featured a Python userspace built on Newlib.
 Since 1.6.x, ToaruOS has had its own C library, dependencies on third-party libraries have been removed, and most of the Python userspace has been rewritten in C. More recent releases have focused on improving the C library support, providing more ports in our package repository, and adding new features.

-Plans for 2019 include a 64-bit kernel port, more filesystem drivers, and an installer.
-We're also working on our own C compiler toolchain.

 ## Features

 - **Dynamically linked userspace** with support for runtime `dlopen`ing of additional libraries.